Esri/esri-leaflet-doc/src/pages/tutorials/working-with-authenticated-services-with-arcgis-server.md

 ---
-title: Working with Authenticated Services
+title: Working with Authenticated Services in ArcGIS Server
-description: How to access authenticated services with Esri Leaflet.
+description: How to access authenticated services hosted on ArcGIS Server with Esri Leaflet.
 layout: tutorials.hbs
 ---